PCO Licence Renewal

 The PCO Licence is valid for a period of 3 years, and every 3 years you will have to get it renewed in order to carry on working as a licenced private hire driver in London.
 Luckily Transport for London, who run the Public Carriage Officer (PCO), will send you your renewal forms before your current licence expires so all you need to do is remember to send them back.

-Don’t leave it too late to renew your PCO licence
+Don’t leave it too late – PCO licence Renewal.

-It can take up to 6 weeks for a renewal to be processed, so don’t leave it too late otherwise your licence may expire and you won’t be able to work if it runs out not only because you’re unlicensed but also because it will mean your insurance policy will be invalid too.
+It can take up to 6 weeks for a renewal to be processed, so don’t leave it too late otherwise your licence may expire and you won’t be able to work if it runs out.
+Not only because you’re unlicensed but also because your insurance policy will automatically be invalidated too.

-If your licence does run out and you’re thinking of having a break then make sure you don’t apply too late to renew it as if you leave it more than 3 months from your expiry date before your renewal application then you will be treated as a completely new applicant meaning you will have to go through the entire application process from the start.
+If your licence does run out and you’re thinking of having a break then make sure you don’t apply too late to renew.
+If you leave it more than 3 months from your expiry date before your renewal application then you will be treated as a completely new applicant meaning you will have to go through the entire application process from the start.

 What do I need?